glangmead/longhead/content/writing/towards_gauge_theory_in_hott/discrete_gauge_theory.md

 ![](geb-logo.png "Image of the book cover of Godel Escher Bach"){ width=500 }
 </center>

-## Outline
-1. Combinatorial types
-2. Classifying spaces of principal bundles
-3. Observing connections and curvature
-4. Gauge transformations
-5. Characteristic classes
-    1. Splitting principle
-    2. Tori
-    3. Relationship with curvature (Chern-Weil theory)

 ## Abstract

-What can we import into homotopy type theory from gauge theory using combinatorial spaces and principal torus bundles?
+We use combinatorial manifolds and torus groups to bring the study of connections on principal bundles into homotopy type theory.

 ## Introduction